mdcramer/mdcramer.github.io/_apple-2-blog/recover.md

 ## Disappointment

 Unfortunately, the old game floppy was not to be found.
 We were able to identify the contents of every floppy we tried, but it wasn't there.
 As they closed up the coffee shop there was still a handful of floppies remaining. [@bzotto](https://twitter.com/bzotto) graciously offered to check them out at home, but no luck.
-I had printouts of my code, but we never saved them.
+In high school I had many printouts of my code, but we never saved them.
 It's also disappointing that I never made a copy, but this is not how young people think.
 I'll have to be satisfied with just the memory of what I put together.

+What was the name of this game?
+In case anyone's curious, I never got that far.
+If I remember correctly, the name of the main file was just "game".

 ## What next?

-Nevertheless, I now have a [functional Apple ][+](/apple-2-blog/revive/) computer sitting on my desk.
+Nevertheless, I now have a [functional](/apple-2-blog/revive/) Apple ][+ computer sitting on my desk.
 I don't have much time to devote to tinkering with an ancient piece of hardware, but it would be cool to see if I could run some modern machine learning algorithms on it.
 I'll be giving that some thought and will see what I can do...